NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 In support of forthright communication during conflict resolution processes, information exchanged as part of the alternate dispute resolution process is confidential and not subject to disclosure to the Investigator during the investigation nor to the Hearing Officer during adjudication unless the Investigator and/or Hearing Officer become independently aware of the evidence.

-Informal Resolution and all alternate resolution processes contained herein are not available to formal complaints alleging that an employee sexually harassed a student as defined in Section II, Definitions, Title IX Sexual Harassment.
+Informal Resolution and all alternate resolution processes contained herein are not available for formal complaints alleging that an employee sexually harassed a student.

 A. Mediation.
 Process where the Facilitator helps the parties discuss and try to resolve the issues in dispute.
-Most times, the mediation will start with a joint session.
+The mediation may or may not start with a joint session, if agreed to by both parties and approved by the Facilitator.
 The parties will have the opportunity to identify their individual interests and desired outcomes either directly to the other party or through the Facilitator.
 The Facilitator will assist the parties in finding a mutually acceptable resolution.
 The Facilitator does not have the authority to make decisions on behalf of the parties.

-B. Shuttle Diplomacy.
-Process in which Facilitator assists the parties who do not wish to interact with one another to resolve the dispute.
+Mediation may include shuttle diplomacy as a component.
+Shuttle diplomacy is a process in which the Facilitator assists the parties who do not wish to interact with one another to resolve the dispute.
 The Facilitator will “shuttle” between the parties and/or groups to find a mutually acceptable resolution.
 The Facilitator does not have the authority to make decisions on behalf of the parties.

 IX.
 INVESTIGATION